Blog Post

 “If you’d like to try [the product] for 30 days for free with no obligation to buy, I can send one out to you by [date].
 If it doesn’t work for you, just send it back.
 What do you think?”

 What to keep in mind: The key is to offer your buyer the chance to use your product without needing to lock in a commitment.
-This helps increase trust because it removes much of the risk that comes with buying.
+This creates a sense of trust because it removes much of the risk that comes with buying.
 Also worth noting: You might also hear this close referred to as the Puppy Dog Close.
 We know there’s no such thing as a free puppy.
 Try before you buy is more on the money — and more likely to help you think of yourself as a trusted advisor (which you are!).

 4. The sharp angle close